terebn/AMLS_II_assignment22_23-kaggle-retail-prods/README.md

 * `helpers.py`: mostly plot ad utils functions
 * `CNNClassifier.py`: a python class for tuning and training the CNN

+Finally, the `config.py` file has all the paramters used in the models.

 ## Set up

 ### 1. Set up the enviroment